- J.D., Yale Law School, 2015

 - Mandarin Chinese

-Matthew Halgren is an associate in the firm's San Diego office, where he specializes in appellate litigation, news media law, and healthcare law.
+Matthew Halgren is an associate in the firm's San Diego office, where he specializes in appellate litigation and news media law.

 Areas of Practice

-Prior to joining Sheppard Mullin, Mr. Halgren served as a law clerk to the Honorable Richard R. Clifton of the United States Court of Appeals for the Ninth Circuit and to the Honorable Marilyn L. Huff of the United States District Court for the Southern District of California.
-In law school, Mr. Halgren served as Executive Editor of the Yale Journal on Regulation, worked as a member of the Yale Media Freedom and Information Access Clinic, and conducted extensive research on the Establishment and Free Exercise Clauses.
-Before law school, Mr. Halgren worked in government relations on behalf of clients in the healthcare industry on issues surrounding the regulatory implementation of the Affordable Care Act.
+Prior to joining Sheppard Mullin, Matthew served as a law clerk to the Honorable Richard R. Clifton of the United States Court of Appeals for the Ninth Circuit and to the Honorable Marilyn L. Huff of the United States District Court for the Southern District of California.
+In law school, he served as Executive Editor of the Yale Journal on Regulation, worked as a member of the Yale Media Freedom and Information Access Clinic, and conducted extensive research on the Establishment and Free Exercise Clauses.
+Before law school, he worked in government relations on behalf of clients in the healthcare industry on issues surrounding the regulatory implementation of the Affordable Care Act.
 He also served in the office of Senate Majority Leader Harry Reid.